CrashCortez/Cohpi4/README.md

 ## Automated installer WIP

-First on the pi youll need to set some stuff up
+First on the pi you'll need to set some stuff up use commander pi to oc your pi to the recommend setting of

-Use commander pi to oc your pi to the recommend setting of
+2000 CPU (arm_frew)

-2000
+600 GPU (gpu_freq0

-600
+6 Volt adj. (over_voltage)

-6
+click all three set checks and apply and reboot.

-Set wine to run as win10 in wine config
+---

 The following should install and autoset everything up.
 ```